elmehdi03/churn_prediction_dashboard/README.md

 | Recall | 61% | 62% | +1% |
 | F1-Score | 0.68 | 0.68 | Stable |

-**Business impact:** On 120,925 churners in the test set, the optimized model detects **~75,000**, approximately 600 additional customers compared to the baseline model.
+**Business impact:** On 120,925 churners in the test set, the optimized model with threshold 0.300 detects **~100,000**, significantly outperforming the default 0.5 threshold (~75,000).
+The lower threshold prioritizes catching more churners at the cost of some false positives, maximizing business profit based on cost-benefit analysis.

 ---